ibm-cloud-docs/account/catalog-custom-private.md

 ## Before you begin
 {: #prereq-restrict}

-You need the [administrator role on the catalog management service](/docs/account?topic=account-account-services#catalog-management-account-management) to complete this task.
+Make sure you have the [administrator role on the catalog management service](/docs/account?topic=account-account-services#catalog-management-account-management) to complete this task.

 Run the following command to install the catalogs management plug-in:
 {: cli}